tomMEM/RAG_with_LM-studio/README.md

-# RAG_with_LM-studio
+# RAG_with_LM Studio
-RAG with LM studio, local LLMs
+RAG with LM Studio, local LLMs